goreleaser/goreleaser/docs/README.md

   println("Ba dum, tss!")
 }
 ```
-By default, GoReleaser will build the *main.go* file located in your current directory, but you can change the build package path in the GoReleaser configuration file.
+By default GoReleaser will build the **main.go** file located in your current directory, but you can change the build package path in the GoReleaser configuration file.

 ```yml
 # goreleaser.yml